 Refunds and Compensation

-Yes, you can refund your ticket by logging into your account and going to “Manage tickets”.
-Here you will see all the tickets you have purchased each with a clear signpost to refund.
-All refunds are done so free of any fees!
+You can get a refund on your ticket by logging into your Ticketyboo account and going to “Manage tickets”.
+Here you’ll see all the tickets you have purchased, with a refund link under each transaction.
+If your ticket isn’t refundable, we’ll explain why.

 Which tickets can be refunded?